Monster Jam: World Finals

 The Monster Jam World Finals are the culmination of the Monster Jam winter season, featuring top drivers from the year.
 It is often referred to as the "Super Bowl of monster trucks" and features drivers competing for the racing and freestyle championships.

 For the first 19 World Finals from 2000 to 2018, the event was held annually at Sam Boyd Stadium in Whitney, Nevada.
 On February 15, 2018, a new format was announced where the World Finals would rotate venues annually, beginning with World Finals XX.
 The original location for World Finals XX was set to be MetLife Stadium in East Rutherford, New Jersey, but it was later changed to Camping World Stadium in Orlando, Florida, due to scheduling issues.

 World Finals XXI was scheduled for May 2–3, 2020, at Camping World Stadium, but was postponed to May 20-21, 2022 over public health concerns regarding the COVID-19 pandemic.
-World Finals XXII occurred July 1, 2023 at Nissan Stadium, while World Finals XXIII was held on May 18, 2024 at SoFi Stadium.
+World Finals XXII occurred July 1, 2023 at Nissan Stadium in Nashville, Tennessee, while World Finals XXIII was held on May 18, 2024 at SoFi Stadium in Inglewood, California.
+World Finals XXIV was held on July 4-5th, 2025, at Rice–Eccles Stadium in Salt Lake City, Utah, with World Finals XXV scheduled for July 2nd-4th, 2026, at the same venue.

 Hall of Fame

 On January 8, 2020, Monster Jam announced that they would be establishing a Hall of Fame, dedicated to honor those who, "have made immeasurable contributions to the sport".
 Dennis Anderson, creator and former driver of Grave Digger, and Scott Douglass, longtime announcer of Monster Jam events, were announced as the inaugural class of the new Hall of Fame at a live event at Raymond James Stadium on January 11, 2020.
 Originally set to be inducted at a ceremony during the weekend of World Finals XXI, the induction was held on February 27, 2021 during halftime of a show at Camping World Stadium.

 On February 28, 2021, it was announced that Gary Porter, creator of Carolina Crusher and former driver of Grave Digger, and Mike Wales, former Senior Director of Fleet Operations, would be inducted as part of the Hall of Fame 2021 Class.
 Porter and Wales were inducted during a show at NRG Stadium on October 23, 2021.

+On February 1, 2026, it was announced that Tom Meents, former Maximum Destruction driver and 14-time world champion, will be inducted into the Hall of Fame at World Finals XXV in July 2026.
+The following weekend, it was announced that Lupe Soza, original El Toro Loco driver and one-time world finals winner, will be inducted as part of the Hall of Fame 2026 Class as well.